Municipal Deer Licenses

 • Only legal archery equipment can be used.

-• A person must have their license in their immediate possession while hunting.
+• A person must have their license in their immediate possession while hunting and their parking permit must be displayed in the front window of their vehicle.

 City of Custer Archery Municipal Deer License